Mallow railway station: Facilities

 Mallow's main station building is located on the south side of the railway tracks, nearest to the town, and is constructed from the grey stone typical of many Irish stations.
 It houses the booking office, administration accommodation and other facilities.
 There is a covered footbridge at the south-west end which enables passengers to reach the two other platforms, which are all through platforms.
 It is the transfer station for passengers changing onto the Mallow–Tralee line.
 The station was acclaimed as Iarnród Éireann's best overall station in 2004.

 Location

 The station is located in Annabella, just outside Mallow, in north County Cork.
 It is situated just north of the junction between the lines from Cork and Tralee.
 It is two miles from Cork Racecourse.

 History

-The station opened on 17 March 1849.
+The station opened on 19 March 1849 when the line from Limerick Junction opened.
 It was built and operated by the Great Southern and Western Railway.
 Until March 1967 Mallow was also the Junction of a line which ran to Waterford via Fermoy, Lismore and Dungarvan.

-Connections
+Services

 Passengers can travel from Mallow to Limerick Junction to reach Limerick, Ennis, Athenry, Oranmore and Galway along the Western Rail Corridor.
 There are also trains from Limerick Junction via Clonmel to Waterford.